Characterization of room-temperature in-plane magnetization in thin flakes of CrTe$_2$ with a single spin magnetometer: Abstract

 \section{Abstract}

 We demonstrate room-temperature ferromagnetism with in-plane magnetic anisotropy in thin flakes of the \CT van der Waals ferromagnet.
-Using quantitative magnetic imaging with a single spin magnetometer based on a nitrogen-vacancy defect in diamond, we infer a room-temperature in-plane magnetization in the range of $M\sim 25$~kA/m for flakes with thicknesses down to $20$~nm.
-These results make \CT a unique system in the growing family of van der Waals ferromagnets, because it is the only material platform known to date which offers an intrinsic in-plane magnetization and a Curie temperature above $300$~K in thin flakes.
+Using quantitative magnetic imaging with a single spin magnetometer based on a nitrogen-vacancy defect in diamond, we infer a room-temperature in-plane magnetization in the range of $M\sim 27$~kA/m for flakes with thicknesses down to $20$~nm.
+In addition, our measurements indicate that the orientation of the magnetization is not determined solely by shape anisotropy in micron-sized \CT flakes, which suggest the existence of a non-negligible magnetocrystalline anisotropy.
+These results make \CT a unique system in the growing family of van der Waals ferromagnets, as it is the only material platform known to date which offers an intrinsic in-plane magnetization and a Curie temperature above $300$~K in thin flakes.